burakisk/code-review-checklist/README.md

 - [ ] Is efficient resource management ensured?

 ### Security
-- [ ] Is user input properly validated and sanitized?
+- [ ] Is user input or external APIs data properly validated and sanitized?
 - [ ] Is sensitive information (e.g., API keys, passwords) securely handled?

 ### Testing
+- [ ] Is code testable?
 - [ ] Are adequate unit tests written?
 - [ ] Are necessary integration tests in place?
 - [ ] Does the test coverage meet the project's standards?